top of page

 Master's degree: Master of Science in Neonatology and Obstetrics

-Grade: 1.0
+Note: 1.0

 2005 - 2009 Bachelor's degree at the University of Medicine and Pharmacy

-Specialization: Gynecology and obstetrics
+Specialty: Gynecology and Obstetrics

 Bachelor's degree: Bachelor of Science in Midwifery

-Grade: 1.0
+Note: 1.0

 1992 - 1997 Bachelor's degree at the University of Education

-Subject: Pedagogy/Educational Science
+Field of study: Pedagogy/Educational Science

 Bachelor thesis: Lifelong learning - a critical analysis

-Bachelor's degree: Bachelor of Arts Pedagogy/Educational Science
+Bachelor's degree: Bachelor of Arts in Education/Educational Science

-Grade: 1.0
+Note: 1.0

 T